bellogo/bootees/README.md

 # BOOTEES

-This is a replica of an existing site https://fibre.ng/. built with my brand name 'BooTees'.
+This is a replica of an existing site https://fibre.ng/ built with a differet brand name.

 ## Built With